ethaniebbert/armor_tools/README.md

 > cd /location/of/armor_tools

-Activate your python environment or create a new one (e.g. using canda or mamba):
+Activate your python environment or create a new one (e.g. using conda or mamba):

 > mamba activate your_env_name